Love this? Share it!

 In ancient times, Ancient Agora was the center of Athens and the site where political and judicial gatherings would take place.

-*The following ruins of Athens are located within the area of Ancient Agora*
+*The following ancient ruins of Athens are located within the area of Ancient Agora*

 Temple of Hephaestus